 Then, the user must introduce a comma separated list of interpretations to run.

 ~ is used before the name of an interpretation to specify that

 it is a backward interpretation.

-Interpretations may also be used to define conditions that must be met, in order to a box produce the desired behavior.
-This allow user to validate architectures.
+Interpretations may also be used to define conditions that must be met in order to a box produce the desired behavior.
+This allows the user to validate architectures.
 More than that, this is useful to define implementations for interfaces that are only valid for specific inputs.